joshcol9232/nea-12ColcloughJ/Write-Up/Analysis.md

 It is very minimal, as I decided to keep it as minimal as possible so that the user doesn't get confused, and too keep clutter at a minimum.

 ---

-### Objectives:

-1. GUI should:

-   a.
-Be easy to use:

-   ​	i.
-Logically laid out.

-   ​	ii.
-Have simple options, but have more advanced options in a separate location to avoid clutter.

-   b.
-Display the files currently stored in the vault, along with the file extension and the size of the file.

-   c.
-Display the storage space remaining on the storage device the program is running on.

-   d.
-The user should be able to easily encrypt and decrypt files:

-   ​	i.
-Using easy to access buttons in the UI.

-   ​	ii.
-Using drag and drop.

-   e.
-Have an options menu, including the options to:

-   ​	i.
-Change security level (from 128 bit AES to 256 bit AES).

-   ​	ii.
-Change the location of the vault.

-   ​	iii.
-Change the pin code.

-   f.
-Make it easy to manage the files in the vault (drag them around, rename, etc).

-   g.
-Have a secure login screen.

-   ​	i.
-Ask the user to either input the key via their keyboard (no Bluetooth for that session), or connect -	   via the app.

-   ​	ii.
-Tell the user if the key is invalid or not, and smoothly transition into the main program.

-   h.
-Look relatively good without being bloated.

-2. App should:

-   a.
-Be easy to use.

-   b.
-Connect via Bluetooth to the PC.

-   c.
-Allow the user to input their pin code easily.

-   d.
-Tell the user if the pin code is invalid or not.

-   e.
-Make it easy to recover from mistakes (e.g invalid pin code, or if they make a typo).

-3. Storing the files:

-   a.
-Store the encrypted contents in the location specified by the user.

-   b.
-Encrypt and decrypt relatively quickly, while still being secure.

-   c.
-When the Bluetooth device goes out of range (if using Bluetooth),  encrypt all decrypted files and lock the program until the pin code is input correctly again.

-   e.
-Have a recycling bin so that the user can recover their files.

-   f.
-Encrypt the names of the files, so that the names of the files can't just be read in the file manager.